-In the field of anesthesia, there are currently 42,264 active anesthesiologists and 56,000 active certified registered nurse anesthetists (CRNAs).
-By 2033, The Association of American Medical Colleges (AAMC) predicts that there will be a shortage of 12,500 anesthesiologists, nearly 30% of the current staff.
-CRNA shortages are also predicted, especially for rural communities.
-By 2025, it is estimated there will be a gap of between 200,000 to 450,000 nurses for direct patient care.
+In the field of anesthesia, there are 51,492 active anesthesiologists and 65,745 active CRNAs.
+Projections by the Health Resources and Services Administration indicate that by 2036, there will be a shortage of up to 6,300 anesthesiologists.
+CRNA shortages are also predicted, especially in rural communities.
+It is estimated that by as early as 2025, there will be a projected shortage of up to 450,000 nurses for direct patient care.

 The overall demand for physicians and advanced practitioners — including specialists in anesthesiology — will surge faster than the supply for the foreseeable future.